Sikov - stock.adobe.com

 Beyond SAP, FPT also provides application modernisation services, including cloud migration.
 It has partnered with major cloud suppliers such as Amazon Web Services and Microsoft, with plans to establish a consulting arm in Singapore next year to cater to the growing demand for cloud consulting services.

-Like many tech companies, FPT is also building up its AI capabilities, with plans to invest $200m in Nvidia graphics processing units and cloud infrastructure to establish AI hubs in Vietnam and Japan.
+Like many tech companies, FPT is also building up its AI capabilities, with plans to invest $200m in Nvidia graphics processing units and cloud infrastructure to establish AI hubs in Vietnam, Japan and other regions.

 “We believe AI will be a significant growth driver for FPT,” said Do, adding that AI and data analytics currently contributes around 10% of revenue, but the company expects this to increase substantially as demand for AI and data engineering services grows.